-Dr. David Kenneth Stenton was born in Harwich Twp, near Blenheim, Ontario on the 5th of March, 1858.
+Dr. David Kenneth Stenton was born in Harwich Twp, near Blenheim, Ontario on the 5th of March, 1859.
 He was the eldest of 8 children born to William Stenton and the former Mary Sephrona Hutchinson.
-His father was born in England and his mother was born in New York, U.S.A.
-His siblings were Robert Bruce, Zachariah Thomas “Peter”, Maud, Mariah “Catherine” Adepha, James Archibald, Helena Augusta Victoria “Lena” and Warren “Rufus”.
-His parents were farmers and by 1881, they were living and raising their family near Sombra (Lambton County).
-Dr. Stenton is listed on the 1881 census as residing with his family and the census records his occupation as a teacher.
+His father was born in England and his mother was born in New York.
+Dr. Stenton’s siblings were; Robert Bruce Stenton, Zachariah Thomas “Peter” Stenton, Mary Maud Stenton, Mariah “Catherine” Adepha Stenton, James Archibald Stenton, Helena “Lena” Augusta Victoria Stenton and Warren “Rufus” Stenton.
+By 1881 Dr. Stenton’s family were living near Sombra in Lambton County.
+Dr. Stenton was listed on the 1881 census as residing with his parents and the census records his occupation as a teacher.

-The Stenton family moved to St Thomas, Ontario in 1903.
-They resided at 106 Wellington Street and Dr. Stenton’s practice was located on Ross Street.
-It is said, that Dr. Stenton rarely wore a coat, despite walking to his patients’ homes, in the coldest weather.
+The Stenton family moved to St Thomas (Elgin County) in 1903.
+They resided at 106 Wellington Street (see photo below) and Dr. Stenton’s practice was located on Ross Street.
+It is said, that Dr. Stenton rarely wore a coat despite walking to his patients’ homes, in the coldest weather.

 Mrs. Stenton died on the 22nd of July, 1932 and Dr. Stenton died on the 12th of April, 1937.
-Both of them died in St Thomas, but they are buried at Greenwood Cemetery in Ridgetown, (Ontario).
+Both of them died in St Thomas but they were buried at Greenwood Cemetery in Ridgetown, (Ontario).
 Mrs. Stenton’s parents and some of her siblings were also buried at Greenwood Cemetery.

 *Dr. Stenton’s daughter, Edna Grace Stenton graduated from Victoria College in 1913 with an arts degree.